Distance: 34-mile lollipop

 Just past your car, go straight at the intersection onto 236 towards Big Basin State Park (there’s a sign).
 You’ll be in beautiful redwood forest and on deliciously serpentining road for the rest of the ride.
-Ride to the State park visitor center via a moderate climb followed by a descent (our second of three) that is one of the best descents in Bestrides.org.
-At the Visitor Center there are nice bathrooms, water, a store, guided hikes, some very big redwoods, and a fee if you want to stay.
+Ride to the State Park Visitor Center via a moderate climb followed by a descent (our second of three) that is one of the best descents in Bestrides.org.
+At the Visitor Center there are nice bathrooms, water, a store that serves food, guided hikes, 4-5 very big redwoods, and a fee if you want to stay.
 If you want to get off the road, there’s an flat .7-mile loop right from the Visitor Center that goes by some of the biggest trees in the park.

 The non-redwoods are gorgeous too

-Leaving the Visitor Center, ride through what I think are the prettiest of the trees, then climb and descend to the L turn onto China Grade.
-At one point you ride through the intersection of Big Basin Rd., Little Basin Rd., and Old Big Basin R. I delight in such things.
+Leaving the Visitor Center, ride through what I think are the prettiest of the trees, then climb moderately to the summit at the intersection of Big Basin Way, Little Basin Rd., and Old Big Basin R., then descend to the L turn onto China Grade.

 The China Grade turn is signed but hard to see.
 Watch for it going sharply L (about 7 o’clock) after you’ve ridden through a couple of unmissable descending hairpins (the first marked only by a “20 MPH” sign for warning) and the road goes almost flat for the first time in the ride.
 China Grade is short, scenically primeval, in places dauntingly steep (the only hard climbing on the ride), and cursed with impressively horrible road surface, but it isn’t long, and it’s blissfully tranquil, which you’ll be craving if you’ve been fighting the weekend traffic.
 Stop several times to drink in the solitude.
 The pitch may make you stop anyway.
 Adding Miles shows you how to skip it if you’re saving your legs.

 When China Grade T’s into 236, turn R and ride back to your car.
 First you do a short climb, a short descent, a climb, then the third of our descents, and it’s an absolute rip-snorter, over too soon.
 On a weekend assume you will meet cars.